-In some cases, research has discovered that this leads to significantly more sales because stores that play fast-paced music encourage their respective customers to buy fewer things, but to shop faster.
-This was noted by the Association for Consumer Research, which wrote in 1999 that loud music might be conducive for a business that wants to keep their front door constantly revolving, where people taking their time to enjoy the ambience is contrary to the desired feel of the establishment.
+In some cases, research has discovered that this leads to significantly more sales because stores that play fast-paced music encourage their respective customers to buy fewer things but to shop faster.
+This was noted by the Association for Consumer Research, which wrote in 1999 that loud music might be conducive for a business that wants to keep its front door constantly revolving, where people taking their time to enjoy the ambiance is contrary to the desired feel of the establishment.

 What genre of music to play in a store depends mainly on the types of services on offer as well as the desired clientele.
 A good understanding of your customers’ demographics (age, gender, geographic location, and political affiliations) will determine the kind of songs you should play to appeal to them.
 Ultimately, when people hear music they like, they are more likely to make more purchases and to think better of your store.

 Sometimes, the right choice of genre also helps to deter unwanted clientele.
 Some convenience stores have started playing classical music to discourage loiterers and shoplifters from spending time in the area.
 The chairperson of the criminal justice department at Seattle University told the Seattle Times in 2009 that the practice (also seen in the United Kingdom and Canada) is part of an “environmental design” plan aimed at changing the nature of the setting, so that “people make other decisions than committing crimes.”

-So, while classical music in one setting might encourage customers to think more highly of themselves and to spend money that confirms that impression, classical music in another setting is a way of removing unwanted business.
+While classical music in one setting might encourage customers to think more highly of themselves and to spend money that confirms that impression, classical music in another setting is a way of removing unwanted business.

-Volume and the Value of Time
+Volume & the Value of Time

 As with most forms of expression, it is possible to have too much of a thing.
 Even if the choice of music is perfect, playing it too loud can be a turnoff for customers.
 Ideally, customers should not notice the music until the moment they “step outside their conversation,” in the words of The Pitch.

 Music can even improve consumers’ moods.
 Time spent waiting in line or waiting to speak to someone at your business can be felt and remembered more positively if your customers have something agreeable to listen to.

-When a person listens to music they like, it creates a perception that the time was well spent even if nothing actually productive happened at the time.
+When a person listens to music they like, it creates a perception that the time was well spent even if nothing productive happened at the time.
 The increase in the value of the time means that consumers won’t mind if they are mildly inconvenienced as long as they have music to keep them engaged.